Wander Franco: 2021: MLB debut

-Tampa Bay Rays

-2021 season

-On June 20, 2021, the Rays announced that Franco would be promoted to the major leagues, prior to the team’s series against the Boston Red Sox.
+On June 20, the Rays announced that Franco would be promoted to the major leagues ahead of a series against the Boston Red Sox.
 He was formally selected to the 40-man roster on June 22.
-Franco made his MLB debut the same day.
-In the game, Franco recorded his first career hit, home run, and RBI on a three-run shot off of Red Sox starter Eduardo Rodríguez in the fifth inning.
-At 20 years and 113 days old, Franco was the second-youngest player (after B. J. Upton) to debut for the Rays franchise.
+Franco made his MLB debut that night.
+In the game, he recorded his first career hit, home run, and RBI on a three-run shot off of starter Eduardo Rodríguez in the fifth inning.
+At 20 years and 113 days old, Franco was the second-youngest player (after B. J. Upton) to debut for the Rays.